UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ### Available Options

-`-s` or `--source`: Specify which source Pixie will use to look-up the IP addresses.
+`-s` or `--source`: Specify which source Pixie will use to look up the IP addresses.
 Currently, it supports IPInfo and IBM X-Force.
 When unspecified it will query to IPInfo by default.

 `-w` or `--wordlist`: Specify the location of the text file containing the list of IP addresses to be processed.
 A `sample_list.txt` file is provided for reference.